erf-model/ERF/Docs/sphinx_doc/MeshRefinement.rst

 quantities which are advanced in conservation form will lose conservation with one-way coupling.
 Two-way coupling is conservative for these scalars as long as the refluxing operation is included with the averaging down.

+We define "mixed" coupling as using the two-way coupling algorithm for all cell-centered quantities except for :math:`\rho` and :math:`\rho \theta.`